Top 5 Reasons Tenants Sue

-However, it is important to understand that evicting a tenant is a legal process and must be followed correctly in order to prevent a tenant from later suing you for wrongful eviction.
-Here are some wrongful eviction instances in which a tenant may hold legal grounds to sue you for costs and damages in a court of law:
+That said, it is essential to understand that evicting a tenant is a legal process and must be followed to prevent a tenant from suing for wrongful eviction.
+Check out these instances of wrongful eviction where a tenant may hold legal grounds to sue for costs and damages in a court of law:

 - Not Following State Eviction Procedures